-Rage and sorrow rose inside him like a tidal wave and that small, sick, gleeful part of him, which was connected to that monster standing in the doorway, was only adding fuel to the fire in his soul.
-He wanted to grab Belatrix's knife, tear his chest open, cut out that rotten piece and stuff it down Voldemort's throat!
+Rage and sorrow rose inside him like a tidal wave and that small, sick, gleeful part of him connected to that monster standing in the doorway was only adding fuel to the fire in his soul.
+He wanted to grab Belatrix's knife and tear open his own chest before cutting out that rotten piece and stuffing it down Voldemort's throat.

 But he couldn't mourn for Dobby now, no matter how much he hurt.
-He had to find a way how to get them all out of here first.
-He was still alive and so was Ron and Hermione and if he wanted them to stay like that he had to think of something as fast as possible.
+He had to find a way how to get them all to safety first.
+He was still alive and so was Ron and Hermione and if he wanted them to stay like that he had to think of something really fast.

-He glanced at them briefly, yearning some reassurance, and noticed immediately that the wand which he threw Ron was far behind him as someone disarmed him.
-It meant that he had to get back to the other two which he dropped in the worst surge of pain, but he had no idea how he was going to do that since he could feel Voldemort's flaming eyes on him.
-Any wrong movement and he would be dead.
+He glanced at them briefly, yearning some reassurance, and noticed instantly that Ron had been disarmed in the meantime.
+At this point, he could only try to get back to the wands, which he dropped during the worst surge of pain, but he had no idea how he was going to do that because he could feel Voldemort's flaming eyes on him.
+Any wrong move and he would be dead.
 Not that it really mattered since Voldemort planned to kill him anyway.

 "My Lord!
 As the master of this house, I am proud to present you with Harry Potter!"

-Harry raised his eyes and looked at Draco's father who spoke to Voldemort, kneeling at his feet like some pitiful slave.
+Harry raised his eyes and looked at Draco's father who spoke to Voldemort, kneeling before him like some pitiful slave.

 "You?-!"
 Bellatrix cried out as she sank before the tall, emaciated dark figure as well.
 "I don't remember you having any right to give him over!
 My Lord, it was I who summoned you and…"

-Voldemort said nothing to any of them.
+Voldemort replied to none of them.
 Harry could only feel that intent gaze of his blood red eyes watching him from the shadow.

 "Be quiet you gold-obsessed scum!"
-Bellatrix spat at the werewolf, drawing back Harry's focus to her.
-Greyback bared his teeth at her but she wasn't abashed in the slightest as she continued her hateful tirade.
+Bellatrix spat at the werewolf, drawing Harry's focus back to her.
+Greyback bared his teeth at her, but she was not abashed in the slightest as she continued in her hateful tirade.
 "You're not even worthy of our Lord's attention!
 Stop bothering him with your filthy half-bree…!"

-That quietly spoken word was colder than an arctic wind and froze the upset witch in the middle of the sentence.
+That quietly spoken word was colder than an arctic wind and froze the upset witch in the middle of the word.
 She scooted back to a humble position by Voldemort's feet, kissing his robe apologetically.
-Harry would have snorted in disgust if he weren't so desperate and clueless about finding a way out of this mess.
+Harry would have snorted in disgust were he not so desperate and clueless about finding a way out of this mess.

 "…very disappointed," the dark wizard finished softly, a hidden threat trailing in his voice.
-"If I arrived just a moment later, I could only watch Potter disappear again.
+"Had I arrived just a moment later, I could've only watched Potter disappear again.
 Is that how you wanted to hand over the boy to me, Bellatrix?"

-"So, you all were nearly thwarted by a single house-elf?"
+"Shall I understand it that all of you were nearly outsmarted by a single house-elf?"
 Voldemort whispered in a cruel, mocking voice.

 "Silence!
 Not another word from you, Bellatrix.
 You're dismissed."

 Voldemort cut her off harshly, no longer paying her attention as he moved closer to his soon to be victim.
-Harry looked around wildly; he couldn't miss the spiteful grimace the older Malfoy made at Bellatrix behind her back.
-He couldn't quite care about it either.
+Harry looked around wildly; he could not miss the spiteful grimace the older Malfoy made at Bellatrix behind her back.
+He could not quite care about it either.
 He needed some idea – anything would be fine at this very moment.
-But his mind was completely blank and for once he felt utterly hopeless.
-There was no help coming, only Narcissa holding Draco in her arms in a faraway corner and Ron embracing unconscious, bleeding Hermione the same way he held Dobby's fragile body.
-Harry glanced at his best friend who returned his gaze dully, as if he were saying goodbye to his life.
-'Don't give up,' Harry mouthed words of comfort he didn't feel.
+But his mind was completely blank and he felt utterly hopeless for once.
+There was no help coming: he could only see Narcissa holding Draco in her arms in a faraway corner and Ron embracing unconscious, bleeding Hermione the same way he held Dobby's fragile body.
+Harry glanced at his best friend who returned his gaze dully, as if he was already saying goodbye to his life.
+'Don't give up,' Harry mouthed words of comfort he did not feel.
 Still, it seemed to pull his best friend together a bit.
-Ron gave him the tiniest nod and Harry quickly gathered his courage and looked up at Voldemort, who was slowly approaching him.
+Ron gave him a tiny nod and Harry quickly gathered his courage and looked up at Voldemort, who was slowly approaching him.

 "Famous Harry Potter," the Dark Lord whispered cruelly, "…we meet again at last."

-Slowly, he drew his yew wand between his long, white fingers.
+Slowly, he drew the yew wand between his long, white fingers.

-Harry, having a very clear idea of what was coming, laid Dobby carefully on the floor and then, using his trained reflexes, he tried to snatch one of the wands behind him.
-They flew away just before he could touch them and fell on the floor with a clattering noise a couple of feet farther.
+Harry, having a very clear idea of what was coming, laid Dobby carefully on the floor and promptly tried to snatch one of the wands behind him.
+They flew out of his reach just before he could touch them and fell on the floor with a noisy clatter a couple of feet away.

 "Don't even think about it, Potter.
 This time I won't play fair.
 This time you'll simply die."

-Hatred boiled up in Harry after hearing those words.
+Hatred surged in Harry after hearing those words.
 Slowly, he got up and straightened his back.

 "I will kill you, but first you must repay me some of that humiliation, which I suffered because of your impossible luck."

-He flicked his wand and Harry felt his spine curve the same way he experienced back on the graveyard, but then Voldemort suddenly changed his mind and released him, pointing his wand towards Ron and Hermione instead.
-Before Harry had time to scream in horror, he heard him say.
+He flicked his wand and Harry felt his spine curve the same way he experienced back at the graveyard, but then Voldemort suddenly changed his mind and released him, pointing his wand towards Ron and Hermione instead.
+Before Harry could scream in fright, he heard him say.

-A moment later Hermione stirred in Ron's arms, looking owlishly around before she froze with a fearful gasp as everything sank in her mind.
+A moment later, Hermione stirred in Ron's arms, looking owlishly around before she froze with a fearful gasp as everything sank into her mind.

-"Now kneel before me of your own will or watch them die."
+"Now ... kneel before me willingly or watch them die."

-With his heart pounding painfully against his breastbone, Harry turned his head towards Ron and Hermione.
+With his heart pounding painfully against his breastbone, Harry turned his head to Ron and Hermione.

-Ron's lips moved and Harry knew what he was saying – 'he will kill us anyway.'
+Ron's lips moved and Harry knew what he was saying – 'don't, he will kill us anyway.'

-A shard of ice pierced that throbbing muscle inside Harry's chest.
-He couldn't let that happen – and he still didn't know how to stop it!
+A shard of ice pierced that throbbing muscle in Harry's chest.
+He could not let that happen – and yet he could not stop it.

-Harry turned back towards the Dark Lord and slowly dropped to his knees.
+Harry turned back to the Dark Lord and slowly, brokenly dropped to his knees.

 "Ah … yes.
 This is so much better than the Imperius Curse.
 Good, very good.
-Now, what else will you do to make them live a little longer?"
+I wonder what else will you do to make them live a little longer?"

 Harry said nothing, only gritted his teeth.
-He was sure Voldemort knew that the answer would be almost everything.
+He was sure Voldemort knew that the answer was almost anything.
 And that scared him.
-But he refused to show his fears and increase Riddle's amusement.
+But he refused to show his fears and increase the Dark Lord's amusement.

-"Such a fierce spirit … it's almost admirable," Voldemort sneered down at him as he circled Harry in a leisure pace.
+"Such a fierce spirit … it's almost admirable," Voldemort sneered down at him as he circled him at a leisure pace.

-Harry kept his head proudly up, even when Voldemort stopped before him again.
+Harry kept his head proudly up, even when Voldemort stopped in front of him again.

 "Now, beg me to spare them," he ordered coldly.
 "Plead for mercy; grovel on the floor like everyone else and I may consider it."

 Harry's whole body locked up in disgust.
-He looked away, unable to utter a single word.
+He stared ahead, refusing to utter a single word.
 His hands curled into tight fists and he clenched them harder and harder until it hurt.

 "You won't?"
-Voldemort asked.
+Voldemort whispered.
 "You still haven't learned your lesson, have you?
 I believe I told you once that obedience is a virtue you ought to be taught before dying."

 "Bellatrix?"
-Voldemort whispered softly, tilting his head aside a little.
-"You were dismissed."
+Voldemort said softly, tilting his head aside a little.
+"I believe you were dismissed."

 "M-master, I … I … thought that maybe you would like to reconsider…?" she said haltingly as she came into Harry's peripheral view.
 Her voice was trembling and pleading.

-Voldemort didn't answer, but according to her devastated face, he must have given her one of his merciless looks.
+Voldemort did not answer, but according to her devastated face, he must have given her one of his merciless looks.
 She deflated before Harry's eyes, finally coming to understand her punishment.
 She was not allowed to watch the moment of her master's triumph.

 Just a few seconds later the burning feeling returned to Harry's forehead, telling him that he was being watched again.
 It was when the door closed behind Lestrange that Voldemort spoke again.

 "I'm not at all surprised that you refuse to cooperate, Potter.
-No matter, I intend to deal with this quickly anyway," he said and tapped the wand against his fingers, before giving him a mirthless smile.
-"However, first you will watch how I kill your friends.
-That will, without a question, break your fragile mind and that's all I want to see.
-Now, tell me who should go first - the boy or the girl?"
+Never mind, I intend to deal with this quickly," he said and tapped the wand against his fingers, before giving him a mirthless smile.
+"However, first you will watch me kill your friends.
+That shall, without question, break your fragile mind and provide me with sufficient entertainment.
+Now, tell me, who should go first - the boy or the girl?"

-In that moment, Harry realized with certainty that bordered on madness that he had nothing to lose.
+At that moment, Harry realized with certainty that bordered with madness that he had nothing to lose.
 He could just kneel there and watch his most important people die the same way Dobby did or he could be murdered first in an attempt to save them.
 From this point of view, there was nothing to consider.
-He knew he will be fighting back even if there was no chance left.

-Harry looked up at Voldemort and since he was already prepared to perish the next moment, he easily gave in his boiling rage.
+Harry looked up at Voldemort and since he was already prepared to perish in the next moment, he did not care about the consequences of his next move.

-"Ladies go first, my Queen," he snarled through his teeth, fierce hatred pulsing in each of his words.
+"Ladies go first, my Queen," he snarled through his teeth, fierce hatred filling each of his words.
 And then he shot his tightly clenched fist into Voldemort's groin, which was coincidentally within reach and just at his eye level.

 It was a precise hit.
 Harry could feel his knuckles meet the hard bone, causing all the fleshy parts in between considerable damage.